 - There are other people in your system who need your partner for a variety of their own reasons, to have their needs for intimacy, communication, etc. met.
 This creates additional conflicts of interest when you have time to spend with your partner.

 - Having a partner who is constantly in touch during work hours, or where crises at home interfere with their ability to work could also strain partner relationships, interfere with a partner's ability to work or be away on travel for their career.

 - As with any stressful relationship that drains energy, a parental figure needs some time off and a life of their own in addition to caring for a child.
 A traumatized child needs constant access.
 This isn't compatible.

-- The little's time front could overpower or outshine time between partners and interpersonal connections and adult communications can easily take a back seat to the little.
+- The system kid's time front could overpower or outshine time between partners and interpersonal connections and adult communications can easily take a back seat to the child.

-- The little's needs for a caretaker could also prevent the partner from meeting their own needs to connect with their adult partner(s) in the system.
-This can create resentments and turn into a fight at some point which by its very nature could be extremely damaging to your littles.
+- The system kid's needs for a caretaker could also prevent the partner from meeting their own needs to connect with their adult partner(s) in the system.
+This can create resentments and turn into a fight at some point which by its very nature could be extremely damaging to your inner kids.

 - Reparenting with a professional is inappropriate.

 - It is a violation of professional ethics.